 The film, Miyazaki's first feature in 10 years, has been shrouded in secrecy, even following its debut in Japan this summer (where the movie was released as Kimitachi wa Do Ikiru ka, or How Do You Live?).
 Miyazaki directed The Boy and the Heron from an original story, with the hand-drawn animated film being hailed as "a semi-autobiographical fantasy about life, death, and creation."

-The filmmaker previously won the Oscar for Best Animated Feature in 2003 for Spirited Away, and received additional nominations for Howl's Moving Castle (2005) and The Wind Rises (2013).
-Miyazaki also received an Honorary Oscar in 2015.
+Miyazaki previously won the Oscar for Best Animated Feature in 2003 for Spirited Away, and received additional nominations for Howl's Moving Castle (2005) and The Wind Rises (2013).
+The filmmaker also received an Honorary Oscar in 2015.

 Watch the original trailer below.

 For the English-language dub, Studio Ghibli assembled a voice cast comprising Oscar winner Christian Bale (who previously dubbed the title character in Howl's Moving Castle) and nominees Willem Dafoe and Florence Pugh, plus Dave Bautista, Gemma Chan, Mark Hamill, and Robert Pattinson (in his voice acting debut).